aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 - Always compare your configuration file with the config file from the release you are upgrading to in order to validate new or changed parameters or changes in parameter types / formats.
   - do NOT update to the latest firewall AMI - see the the last bullet in section [5.1.
 Accelerator Design Constraints / Decisions](#51-accelerator-design-constraints--decisions)
-  - do NOT update the `organization-admin-role` - see section [2.2.6.
-Other](#226-other) (bullet 2)
+  - do NOT update the `organization-admin-role` - see bullet 2 in section [2.2.6.
+Other](#226-other)
   - do NOT update account-keys (i.e. existing installations cannot change the internal values to `management` from `master`)
+- The Accelerator name and prefix **_CANNOT_** be changed after the initial installation
 - If you have customized any of the additional Accelerator provided default configuration files (SCPs, rsyslog config, ssm-documents, iam-policies, etc.):
-  - customers must manually merge Accelerator provided updates with your deployed customizations;
+  - customers must manually merge Accelerator provided updates with your deployed customizations
-  - failure to do so could result in either a) broken Accelerator functionality, or b) dropped customer guardrail enhancements;
+  - failure to do so could result in either a) broken Accelerator functionality, or b) dropped customer guardrail enhancements
   - prior to v1.2.5, if customers don't take action, the utilized configurations will revert to the latest Accelerator provided defaults.
-Update the last modified date on each custom config file in your input bucket and rerun the state machine post-upgrade to re-apply customizations;
+Update the last modified date on each custom config file in your input bucket and rerun the state machine post-upgrade to re-apply customizations
-  - post v1.2.5, if customers don't take action, we will continue to utilize a customers customized configurations regardless of each files timestamp;
+  - post v1.2.5, if customers don't take action, we will continue to utilize a customers customized configurations regardless of each files timestamp
-  - in both cases it is important customers assess the new defaults and integrate them into their custom configuration or it could break Accelerator functionality.
+  - in both cases it is important customers assess the new defaults and integrate them into their custom configuration or it could break Accelerator functionality
 - The below release specific considerations need to be cumulatively applied (an upgrade from v1.2.3 to v1.2.5 requires you to follow both v1.2.4 and v1.2.5 considerations)

 **Release Specific Upgrade Considerations:**

 - Upgrades to `v1.3.0 and above` from `v1.2.6 and below`:
-  - **Please note MAJOR changes to state machine behaviour, as documented [here](./customization-index.md#2-new-state-machine-behaviour)**
+  - **Please note MAJOR changes to state machine behavior, as documented [here](./customization-index.md#2-new-state-machine-behavior)**.
 - Upgrades to `v1.2.6 and above` from `v1.2.5 and below` - Ensure you apply the config file changes described in the release notes:
   - Cut-paste the new `"replacements": {},` section at the top of the example config file into your config file, as-is
     - Enables customers to leverage the repo provided SCP's without customization, simplifying upgrades, while allowing SCP region customization